 Whether you’re a fully paid-up member of the ‘restaurant nerd society’, or prefer fast-food to fine-dining, it’s almost guaranteed that you have heard of the Michelin guide.
-Having being published for more than a century, Michelin’s annual guide detailing the very best restaurants in specific countries is renowned all over the world and gaining a Michelin star is an ambition of several chefs in the industry.
+Having being published for more than a century, Michelin’s annual guide detailing the very best restaurants in specific countries is renowned all over the world and gaining a Michelin star is an ambition of hundreds of chefs in the industry.
 The Michelin guide was first published in the UK in 1911 and the highest award it doles out is three of its coveted stars.

 If you’ve ever been confused about the rating or why the number of stars only goes up to three, let us explain.
 Michelin states that one star represents “a very good restaurant”, while two stars means “excellent cooking that is worth a detour”.
 The highest rating of three stars is described by Michelin as “exceptional cuisine that is worth a special journey”.
 The list of starred restaurants is updated on an annual basis, and in the last few years, the UK outpost of the guide has held a glitzy ceremony in London, in which all of the ‘winning’ restaurants are announced.

-Throughout history, only a handful of UK restaurants have achieved three Michelin stars, with currently just five UK restaurants boasting the accolade.
+Throughout history, only a handful of UK restaurants have achieved three Michelin stars, with currently just eight UK restaurants boasting the accolade.
 In 1994, at the tender age of 32, Marco Pierre White became the first British chef to ever be awarded three stars.
 His eponymous restaurant closed its doors in 1999, but there are still a handful of UK restaurants flying the Michelin flag that you can experience for yourself.

 If you’ve made it your mission to try out every three Michelin star restaurant in the UK, we’ve rounded up all of the restaurants below.
 You can find most of them in London, but there are a few outside of the capital’s borders too.
 So, next time you’re in need of somewhere for a celebration meal (or you need the answers to a very niche round in a pub quiz) our list of three Michelin star UK restaurants should help you out.